On-demand 3D printing

 Delivering precision printed technical ceramics

-Formatec Ceramics, our partner for print services
+Formatec Ceramics, our partner for 3D printing job shop services

 When application rules over design

 3D printing is surely your way to go.
 It adds form freedom, light weight, low surface roughness and the ability to manufacture complex geometries.
 This combined with the beneficial features of ceramics; highly wear- and temperature resistant, being chemically inert and biocompatible and resistance to corrosion and refractoriness, the possibilities are almost endless.
+Before you upload your technical drawing and geometry file, please consult the ceramic 3D printing design guidelines

-What can we manufacture for you?
+What can Formatec manufacture for you?

 Request a quote